harish123098/TwitterHashTags-Top10/README.md

 # TwitterHashTags-Top10

+This is just an base version .Created very quickly for interview purpose ,exception handling and other logging are not  implemented

-Displays top ten trending tweets (Spring boot Application)
+Displays top ten trending tweets (Spring boot Application) based on hashtags frequency use.